-Ga Eul closed the door behind her, took her shoes away and walked in the apartment, finding her parents on the couch, watching TV.
+Ga Eul closed the door behind her, took her shoes off and walked in the apartment, finding her parents on the couch, watching TV.

 Never like that night she wanted to be a child again, to sneak between them, lean her head on her mother’s lap and feel her father’s hand on her back, caressing her lightly.
 They always made her feel safe and protected, but this time she couldn’t share her troubles with her family.
-His father would have killed Yi Jeong, regardless of his status, if he ever knew what he had done to her.
+His father would kill Yi Jeong, regardless of his status, if he ever knew what he did to her.

 “Yes, I’m just tired… I didn’t sleep well last night and my plan of going to bed early this evening was delayed.”
 Ga Eul tried to smile reassuringly, knowing that her mother was too much observant for her own good.
 She didn’t want her parents to know what had happened that evening.